TrashMob-eco/TrashMob/README.md

   1. Set up bicep deployment of all resources needed by devs to run the site.

 ## Upcoming Feature List (not ordered)
+  1. Improve redirect on login logic so we don't have to add all the paths to the AD config
   1. Add search / filter of events on main page
   1. Allow user / sponsor / partner to request an event
   1. Allow user to view and update their profile